JacquesLucke/animation_nodes_manual/docs/index.rst

 External Links
 **************

-- `Github Issues <https://github.com/JacquesLucke/animation_nodes/issues>`_: A place where you can report bugs, suggest features, ask for help and have general discuss about Animation Nodes.
+- `Github Issues <https://github.com/JacquesLucke/animation_nodes/issues>`_: A place where you can report bugs, suggest features, ask for help and have general discussion about Animation Nodes.
-- `Stack Exchange <https://blender.stackexchange.com/questions/ask?tags=animation-nodes>`_: A place where you can use the `animation-nodes` tag to ask question related to animation nodes and get support from the big community of Blender.SE.
+- `Stack Exchange <https://blender.stackexchange.com/questions/ask?tags=animation-nodes>`_: A place where you can ask questions related to Animation Nodes using the `animation-nodes` tag and get support from the big community of Blender.SE.
-- `Blender Artists Thread <https://blenderartists.org/forum/showthread.php?350296-Addon-Animation-Nodes/>`_: A place where you can share your work, ask question and have general discuss about Animation Nodes.
+- `Blender Artists Thread <https://blenderartists.org/forum/showthread.php?350296-Addon-Animation-Nodes/>`_: A place where you can share your work, ask question and have general discussion about Animation Nodes.

 Tutorials
 *********

 Below is a list of all known Animation Nodes tutorials creators.
 Do you create tutorials?
-Let us know !
+Let us know!

 +------------------+-------------+---------------+
 | Creator          | Contents    | Notes         |